 Let's Move Forward Together!

-Host a meeting, Share the Townhall presentation, Invite Trustee Reagan Flowers to speak to your group/organization, Share on Social Media, Speak at a Board meeting....Townhall Presentation, DOWNLOAD AND SHARE: Community Dialogue Presentation_Redistricting_4
+Host a meeting, Share the Townhall presentation that was hosted November 29, 2022 at Trinity East Methodist Church, Invite Trustee Reagan Flowers to speak to your group/organization, Share on Social Media, Speak at a Board meeting....Townhall Presentation, DOWNLOAD AND SHARE: Community Dialogue Presentation_Redistricting_4

 I encourage members of the HCC District IV community to review proposed maps and to submit the map that best represents your interest to help ensure there is fair representation in the Houston Community College redistricting process.